Force over Distance: Chapter 15

 //Is that a good idea?// Young asked. //Don't you need those?//

 Rush ignored him.
-The scientist made a short, shallow cut at the base of his palm, then handed the knife to Young.
+He made a shallow cut at the base of his palm, then handed the knife to Young.
 “Do the same,” he demanded.

 “And this is supposed to prove what?”
 Young made a small scratch on his hand, then returned the knife to Greer.

 “Whether there's physical reset when the device discharges.
-If our reference frames are really discontinuous but colocalized, yours will be gone and mine won’t.”
+If our reference frames are really discontinuous but colocalized, yours’ll be gone and mine won’t.”

 “Power is leveling off,” Eli called.